 Cute and Deadly: Learn about the Puffer Family

-There’s more to puffer fish than meets the eye.
+There’s more to pufferfish than meets the eye

-With more than 120 species in the family, puffers are a common sight on coral reefs around the world, though you might not recognize them when they aren’t all “puffed up.”
-Unlike their cousin the porcupine fish, which always shows its spikes, the puffer keeps it’s armament concealed until it goes into defensive mode.
+With more than 120 species in the family, puffers are a common sight on coral reefs around the world.
+Their slow—some might say clumsy—movements around the reef often seem of little interest to divers, and you might not recognize them when they aren’t all puffed up.
+Unlike its cousin the porcupine fish, which always shows its spikes, the puffer keeps the onboard armament concealed until it goes into defensive mode.
 Most of the time, puffers resemble oversized tadpoles, with bulging eyes and an elongated snout that gives them a puppy dog-like appearance.

 One of the more distinctive characteristics of the puffer is the eyes.
-The relatively large size of the eyes give puffers a seemingly expressive countenance, but more importantly provides sharper vision that most other fish possess.
-Each eye can move independent of the other, allowing the puffer to scan for threats across a wide range of vision.
+The relatively large size of their eyes gives puffers a seemingly expressive countenance.
+But more importantly, it provides sharper vision than most other fish possess—an important survival strategy that allows the puffer to identify potential threats from farther away.

+Another ocular advantage puffers have is the ability to move each eye independent of the other, allowing them to scan for threats across a wide range of vision.
 Both eyes can also be directed forward to provide superior depth perception.
-Some puffers also have eyes with green iridescent layers, positioned to reflect bright light from above, yet allow in light in from surrounding objects—the aquatic equivalent of mirrored sunglasses.
+Some puffers have eyes with green iridescent layers, positioned to reflect bright sunlight from above while still allowing ambient light from the surrounding environment objects to filter in.
+It’s the aquatic equivalent of mirrored sunglasses.

 Puffers won’t win any swim races.
 Their relatively small pectoral and dorsal fins allow them to maneuver around the reef with precision, but don’t provide much speed.
 But when danger looms, the puffer can get out of the way.
-The tail fin, which is mainly used as a rudder during uneventful moments, can also provide sudden, short bursts of speed when evasive action is called for.
+The tailfin, which is mainly used as a rudder during uneventful moments, can also provide sudden, short bursts of speed when evasive action is called for.
 Combined with the puffer’s excellent eyesight, this ability for rapid acceleration allows the puffer to escape many threats without having to resort to visual and chemical defense systems.